Wluper/matilda/README.md

 ### Citation at bottom of README!
 (Please cite when using)

-MATILDA is the first multi-annotator, multi-language annotation tool that is built on the top of an open source dialogue annotation tool [LIDA](https://github.com/Wluper/lida),specifically it has full support for multiple annotators, project management and multiple annotation models.
-It uses MongoDB for data delivery and consistency, It comes with  production ready server by using Gunicorn and nginx.
+MATILDA is the first multi-annotator, multi-language annotation tool that is built on the top of an open source dialogue annotation tool [LIDA](https://github.com/Wluper/lida), specifically it has full support for multiple annotators, project management and multiple annotation models.
+It uses MongoDB for data delivery and consistency, it comes with  production ready server by using Gunicorn and nginx.

 ## Document structure